Fahim043/Airline-Passenger-Forecasting/README.md

 ## The project is organized as follows:

 - `data/`: Contains the dataset used for training and testing.
-- `notebooks/`: Jupyter notebooks with code for data preprocessing, model training, and evaluation.
+- `time series project.ipynb`: Jupyter notebooks with code for data preprocessing, model training, and evaluation.
 - `README.md`: This file.